Castle Drive, DE45

 4th Bedroom / Garden Room / Office-Study

 This versatile extension, with cathedral roof (insulated with 50mm high density plaster board) built behind the Dining Room in 1998 has been used as for all the functions shown in the heading.
 Being bounded by the rear garden on two sides, it is an attractive location for any use.
 With its many windows and patio doors (all uPVC-SUDG) it provides excellent light to the dining room as well as for the room itself.
 Flooring is vinyl (6 inches of rigid foam insulation under concrete screed).
 Useful storage shelf on house wall.
-Three ceiling lights, individually controlled (separate 5 amp isolation switch controls them all); five sets of double-gang electrical sockets.
+Three ceiling lights, individually controlled (separate 5 amp isolation switch controls them all); 5 double-gang electrical sockets.
 Also light switches for external lights on patio and garden.
 1.4 M long radiator.
-Two BT/Openreach telephone lines have sockets here; lines are currently inactive.
+Two BT/Openreach telephone lines (currently inactive) have sockets here.
 Fully glazed wooden door leads to the Dining Room. uPVC-SUDG French doors leads to the rear garden patio.

 Generous, carpeted landing reached by stairs from Reception Hall, with solid oak handrail, leading to solid oak banister.
 Useful full length shelved storage cabinet behind white door opens onto landing.
 Large double-hinged uPVC-SUDG window with extensive views over neighbouring rear gardens, and hills beyond.
 Double-gang mains power socket.
 Extension of BT phone line available on landing.
 Access to boarded loft via pull-down integral loft ladder via ceiling hatch.
 Note: loft is boarded down the centre, with insulation under the boards, offering useful, accessible storage; otherwise covered in regulation batts of loft insulation to required specifications.
 Loft also holds the inverter for 10 of the 16 solar PV panels.